top of page

 Final Thoughts: Patience is Key

 Appealing a criminal case to the Michigan Supreme Court is a lengthy process that requires patience and persistence.
-While it can be frustrating to wait months, or even over a year, for a final decision, understanding the process can help you manage your expectations and plan your next steps wisely.
-Working with a knowledgeable appellate attorney like Mark Linton can make all the difference in navigating this complex system.
+While it can be frustrating to wait months, or even more than a year, for a final decision, understanding the process can help you manage expectations and plan next steps wisely.
+Working with a knowledgeable appellate attorney like Mark Linton can make a meaningful difference when navigating this complex system.

-If you're considering appealing your criminal conviction to the Michigan Supreme Court, don’t go through it alone.
+If you’re considering appealing your criminal conviction to the Michigan Supreme Court, you don’t have to go through it alone.
 Contact Mark Linton today to discuss your case and explore your options.
-Having an experienced attorney on your side can help you navigate the long, winding road of the Supreme Court appeals process and give you the best chance at a successful outcome.
+Experienced appellate guidance can help you navigate the Supreme Court appeals process and position your case for the best possible outcome.